 The liver is responsible for renewing and revitalizing the human body.
 It is a complex organ that serves as the body's major blood reservoir, filtering out toxins at a rate of one quart of blood per minute.
 The liver manufactures bile that digests fats and prevents constipation, metabolizes proteins and carbohydrates, and secretes important hormones and enzymes.

-In today's society, liver congestion is a common problem.
-There are many causes including pollution, alcohol abuse, drug abuse, poor diet, preservatives, artificial sweeteners, overeating, stress, hepatitis, inactive lifestyle, and long term use of antibiotics and tranquilizers.
+There are many causes of liver malfunction including pollution, alcohol abuse, drug abuse, poor diet, preservatives, artificial sweeteners, overeating, stress, hepatitis, inactive lifestyle, and long term use of antibiotics and tranquilizers.

 Most Americans have weak livers due to the constant assault of toxins from food and water supplies.
 Thank God the liver can rejuvenate itself and continues to function even when eighty percent of its cells are damaged.